 About the interpolate flag: The purpose is to avoid declaring a sample in the region track for each sample of the media track when regions are moving linearly between two positions.
 Imagine a sample A in the region track with a region at a starting position A and this region is moving linearly to the arrival position B nine samples later.
 Instead of declaring ten samples in the region track, you can only declare two samples, sample A with a duration corresponding to nine samples in the media track, followed by sample B providing the arrival position B. We should clarify that since the interpolate flag applies to all regions in the sample, the number of regions shall be the same in sample A and B.

-On carriage of camera properties

-[Ed.
-(FD).
-It has been decided at MPEG#138 to move Camera and extrinsic camera parameters to HEIF CDAM.]

-[Ed.
-(FD).
-At MPEG#139, there is also an open question on using the ExtrinsicCameraParametersBox 'ecam' and IntrinsicCameraParametersBox 'icam' specified in ISO/IEC 14996-15 for the storage of camera extrinsic and intrinsic parameters for image items.]

-More details on the related discussion can be found in Issue#78.

-Camera extrinsic matrix

-[ Ed.
-(FD): Decisions at MPEG#139: Add in the TuC:

-The information on the cameras GPS position and alignment to geomagnetic north as part of the ViewpointGpsPositionStruct and ViewpointGeomagneticInfoStruct, respectively, under version > 0 of the cameraExtrinsicProperty.

-Text for camera extrinsic matrix is in HEIF potential improvements of CDAM MDS21765_WG03_N00636]

-Proposed additional parameters to the syntax:

-Syntax

-aligned(8) class CameraExtrinsicsProperty extends ItemFullProperty('cmex', version, flags) { (… parameters from CDAM …) if (version >=1 ) { ViewpointGpsPositionStruct() vwpt_gps_pos; ViewpointGeomagneticInfoStruct() vwpt_geomagnetic_info; } }

-Semantics (proposed additional parameters)

-vwpt_gps_pos is defined in ISO/IEC 23090-7 and indicates the GPS position information of the camera.

-vwpt_geomagnetic_info is defined in ISO/IEC 23090-7 and indicates the geomagnetic position information of the camera.

-Camera intrinsic matrix

-Definition